Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Abstract

 \section{Abstract}

-KZnBi was discovered recently as a new three-dimensional (3D) Dirac semimetal with a pair of bulk Dirac fermions in contrast to the $\mathbb{Z}_2$ trivial insulator reported earlier.
+KZnBi was discovered recently as a new three-dimensional Dirac semimetal with a pair of bulk Dirac fermions in contrast to the $\mathbb{Z}_2$ trivial insulator reported earlier.
 In order to address this discrepancy, we have performed electronic structure and topological state analysis of KZnBi using the local, semilocal, and hybrid exchange-correlation (XC) functionals within the density functional theory framework.
-We find that various XC functionals, including the SCAN meta-GGA and hybrid functionals with 25\% Hartree-Fock (HF) exchange, resolve a topological nonsymmorphic insulator state with the glide-mirror protected hourglass surface Dirac fermions.
-By carefully tuning the modified Becke-Jhonson (mBJ) potential parameters, we recover the correct orbital ordering and Dirac semimetal state of KZnBi.
-We further show that increasing the default HF exchange in hybrid functionals ($> 40\%$) can also capture the desired Dirac semimetal state with the correct orbital ordering of KZnBi.
+We find that various XC functionals, including the SCAN meta-GGA and hybrid functional with 25\% Hartree-Fock (HF) exchange (HSE06), resolve a topological nonsymmorphic insulator state with the glide-mirror protected hourglass surface Dirac fermions.
+By carefully tuning the XC strength in modified Becke-Johnson (mBJ) potential, we recover the correct orbital ordering and Dirac semimetal state of KZnBi.
+We further show that increasing the default HF exchange in hybrid functional ($> 40\%$) can also capture the desired Dirac semimetal state with the correct orbital ordering of KZnBi.
 The calculated energy dispersion and carrier velocities of Dirac states are found to be in excellent agreement with the available experimental results.
-Our results demonstrate that KZnBi is a unique topological material where large electron correlations are crucial to realize the Dirac semimetal state.
+Our results demonstrate that KZnBi is a unique topological material where large XC effects are crucial to producing the Dirac semimetal state.